pvanassen/arduino-powermunin/README.md

 blinks (how many times has a pin gone from HIGH to LOW), and prints the counts on the (USB) serial port every 5 seconds.

-A daemon written in Perl (powermunind) reads the reports on the serial port, prints them to a state file on disk (or tmpfs to reduce disk I/O or flash wearout).
+A daemon written in Bash (read-port.sh) reads the reports on the serial port, prints them to a state file on disk (or tmpfs to reduce disk I/O or flash wearout).

-A munin plugin written as a very simple shell script (power_munin) dumps the contents of that state file when run by the munin agent.
+Another daemon (push.sh) will push the number of blinks recorded to services like xively and open sense.

 Building and Installation instructions (short version)
 ------------------------------------------------------